-Summary: How to know when a software requirements specification is complete by using Function Point Analysis techniques.
+Summary: This short article describes a way to know when a software requirements specification is complete by using Function Point Analysis techniques.

 As a business analyst, I'm lucky to have trained myself in the techniques of Function Point Analysis (FPA).
 Right away, FPA helped clarify the definition of a UML Use Case for me, and then later on, when I became really comfortable with FPA, I realized that it also helps me understand when a given software requirements specification is "feature complete".